-Mercaptopurine is a chemotherapy drug used to treat acute myeloid leukaemia (AML), acute lymphoblastic leukaemia (ALL) and chronic myeloid leukaemia (CML).
+Mercaptopurine is used to treat acute myeloid leukaemia (AML), acute lymphoblastic leukaemia (ALL) and chronic myeloid leukaemia (CML).

-Before and during your course of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
-This is to check that it is okay for you to have chemotherapy.
-Your doctor or nurse will check the results of each blood test you have and tell you what dose to take until your next test.
+Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
+This is to check that your blood cells are at a safe level for you to have chemotherapy.
+You will see a doctor or nurse before you have chemotherapy.
+They will ask you how you have been feeling.

 Other things to remember about your tablets: